julemai/basin-fabric/lstm/camels-us-newman-v1/README.md

-# LSTM experiment: CONUS basins selected by Wei Zhi
+# LSTM experiment: CAMELS-US

-This experiment is using the 513 CONUS basins provided by Wei Zhi for training.
+This experiment is using the 671 CAMELS-US basins for training.
 The forcings are RDRS-v2.1.
 The hyper-parameter settings are chosen based on Gauch (2021, see Tab.
 D1):

 Gauch, M., Kratzert, F., Klotz, D., Nearing, G. S., Lin, J., & Hochreiter, S. (2021).
 Rainfall–runoff prediction at multiple